Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

 type Msg =
     | UrlChanged of string list
 ```
 We will use `string list` because that is what `Feliz.Router` provides as it listens for URL changes.
-The implementation of `init` and `update` are trivial:
+The implementations of `init` and `update` are trivial:
 ```fsharp
 let init() = { CurrentUrl = [ ] }